jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - I had it pulled in once when I just ran against `drivers/scsi/lpfc/`
   - I cannot for the life of me get this ignored

-- (is this still a problem?) not catching wrappers
-  - Recreate the problem in my test file
-  - Missed `static void drbd_debugfs_remove(struct debugfs_node **dp)` in `drivers/block/drbd/drbd_debugfs.c` because of double pointer.
-Dumb.
-  - Might need two passes: one to transform wrappers, and then we can use the wrappers in the next pass

-- `include/sound/soc.h` has a `struct dentry *debugfs_dpcm_root;` field that refuses to get matches.
-I think all the `#define`s in the file are screwing with Coccinelle, because it works when I move that struct to my test file.

 - v2 cocci problems:
   - If I could find a way to match global declarations before their use _inside_ a function, I might not need the indirection of finding vars and then doing stuff with the vars in another rule.
     - Similar with struct fields.